 Use Of Cache Memory

 When the processing request contains data stored in the cache, the requested data is quickly delivered to the requesting component.
 However, if the processing request contains data that is not in the cache, then the requested data is received from its original source (for example, external servers or servers).

-And then delivered to the requesting component or application.
+And then delivered to the requesting components of the computer or application.
 In this case, the processing will be slow.
 No doubt a cache is faster in prospective of accessing and reading than main and external memory as well as speeds up processing.

 How to Increase Cache?

 A cache is a definite part of an integrated processor.
 In common, this memory is either located on the CPU or is embedded in a chip exclusively on the system board.